awsdocs/aws-control-tower-guide/doc_source/account-factory.md

 }
 ```

+### Provisioning Account Factory Accounts With AWS Service Catalog<a name="provision-as-end-user"></a>

-For more information on using AWS SSO with AWS Control Tower, see [Managing Users and Access Through AWS Single Sign\-On](sso.md)\.
-The following procedure describes how to provision accounts as an AWS SSO end user\.
+The following procedure describes how to provision accounts as an AWS SSO end user, through AWS Service Catalog\.

 **To provision accounts in Account Factory as an end user**

-1. Sign in your user portal URL\.
+1. Sign in from your user portal URL\.

 1. From **Your applications**, choose **AWS Account**\.

 1. From the list of accounts, choose the account ID for your master account\.
-It also has the label, **\(Master\)**\.
+This ID may also have a label, for example, **\(Master\)**\.

+1. Ensure that you've selected the correct AWS Region for provisioning accounts, which should be your AWS Control Tower home region\.

 1. From **AWSServiceCatalogEndUserAccess**, choose **Management console**\.
 This opens the AWS Management Console for this user in this account\.